SamAkinbile/Hangman/README.md

 ###  Testing

 - The game was tested on github.
+I test the hangman guess game by using python3 main.py